byte-physics/igortest/docu/sphinx/source/basic.rst

 --------

 A Test Run is executed using :cpp:func:`RunTest` with only a single mandatory parameter which is the :ref:`TestSuite`.
-Take a look the optional parameters within the function definition for further information on what the function is capable of.

 Function definition of RunTest
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^